Natalie Cochran: Legislative impact

 In February 2025, West Virginia lawmakers introduced House Bill 2789, also known as The Michael Brandon Cochran Act.
 The bill mandates intensive care units to conduct C-peptide insulin tests for unconscious patients or those presenting with hypoglycemia and blood glucose levels below 49 mg/dl.
 The legislation aims to prevent similar cases of insulin misuse.

 Media attention

 Cochran’s story has been covered extensively in media outlets, including a feature on 20/20: Small Town Big Con, which explored her crimes and their impact on the community.
 Other national outlet coverage also includes CBS News, ABC News, Dateline NBC, Court TV, and People magazine.
+In July 2026 an episode of Snapped was aired on the Oxygen Network.